Alsophila dregei

 Distribution & Ecology

 This Tree fern is found in the Western Cape e.g. Cape Town and Knysna, Eastern Cape and northwards to KwaZulu-Natal (common in Royal Natal National Park), Mpumalanga e.g. Blyder River Canyon and Pilgrims Rest, Gauteng, Limpopo and North West.
-Beyond South Africa they occur in Swaziland, Lesotho, Zimbabwe e.g. in the Matobo National Park which is about 35km south of Bulawayo, northern Mozambique, Zambia and Madagascar.
+Beyond South Africa they occur in Eswatini (Swaziland), Lesotho, Zimbabwe e.g. in the Matobo National Park which is about 35km south of Bulawayo, northern Mozambique, Zambia and Madagascar.
 From here, they occur northwards into most of tropical Africa.
 Trees generally occurs in a wide altitude range from 300m to 2 300m.
 In South Africa they are also found close to the coast e.g. near KwaDukuza (Stanger).
-This fern commonly occurs in high altitude grassland along drainage lines – where it is distinctive (photo 32 under Trees).
-It also occurs in forest margins and in wet forest stream banks.
-As the leaf bases disappear, the remaining thick hairy trunk of established plants enables them to withstand dry conditions as well as fire.
-In grass fires, the flames usually pass quickly, and this helps the fern, with its thick trunk, to survive.
+This fern commonly occurs in high altitude – 300-2300m and grassland along drainage lines, where it is often associated with mist and high rainfall.
+Here it is distinctive (photo 32 under Trees).
+It also occurs in forest margins and in wet forest and stream banks.
+Once the leaf Rachis (here the main axis of a compound leaf – excluding the petiole) falls, the petioles also soon fall.
+The remaining thick hairy trunk of established plants now enables them to combat dry conditions as well as fire.
+In grass fires, the flames usually pass quickly, and this helps the fern, with its thick fibrous trunk, to survive.
 This feature helps to make the fern much less sensitive to frost.
 Some birds also nest in the crown of leaves.
 Alsophila capensis ssp. capensis is the only other member of the genus Alsophila in SA and occurs in the Western Cape, Eastern Cape, KwaZulu-Natal, Limpopo, Mpumalanga as well as Swaziland and Mozambique.

 Ethnobotany

 Only young Ferns may survive after transplanting.
 These plants do not grow well in cultivation and are slow growing.
 This fern needs a constantly moist and sunny area.
 Most cultivated species of tree ferns in South Africa are not indigenous.
 Local medicine makes use of this plant.
 These plants grow best from spores – in full sun on moist soil.
+Regrettably, the trunk is used to make many attractive handcrafted items.
 This is a protected tree under the Mpumalanga Nature Conservation Act, 1998.

 References